 The Manager intends to hedge foreign exchange risk of the non-EUR (Hedged) Classes against the Fund's assets denominated in currencies other than EUR.
 The Manager intends to use currency forward contracts to seek to hedge the currency exposure of the non-EUR (Hedged) Classes against such currencies, using a passive strategy that will involve hedges being placed and reset on a regular basis.
 There may be overhedging or underhedging depending on factors outside of the control of the Manager.
-Hedged positions will be kept under review to ensure that over-hedged positions will not exceed 105% of the Net Asset Value attributable to the relevant non-EUR (Hedged) Class' exposure to currencies other than EUR and under-hedged positions shall not fall short of 95% of the Net Asset Value attributable to the relevant non-EUR (Hedged) Class' exposure to currencies other than EUR.
-Hedged positions materially in excess of 100% of the Net Asset Value of the relevant non-EUR (Hedged) Class' exposure to currencies other than EUR will not be carried forward from month to month.
+Hedged positions will be kept under review to ensure that over-hedged positions will not exceed 105% of the Net Asset Value attributable to the relevant non-EUR (Hedged) Class' exposure to currencies other than EUR and underhedged positions shall not fall short of 95% of the Net Asset Value attributable to the relevant non-EUR (Hedged) Class' exposure to currencies other than EUR will hedged) Class' exposure to currencies other than EUR will not be carried forward from month to month.
 There may be circumstances where the Fund has non-EUR denominated assets in its portfolio and the Manager determines not to hedge such exposure on the basis that the exposure is non-material (generally, less than 5% of the Net Asset Value of the relevant non-EUR (Hedged) Class) or on the basis that the exposure will be eliminated in a short period of time (generally, in less than one month).
 Such unhedged exposures will not be taken into account in applying the limits set out above.